cancjs/canc/packages/canc-coroutine/README.md

 `cancAsync` wraps a generator function opaquely; it does not special-case `super`.
 Practical
 consequences:

-- Calling `super.method()` from inside a coroutine generator body works normally — `super` is resolved lexically at the class body, unaffected by the wrap.
+- Calling `super.method()` from inside a coroutine generator body works normally. `super` is resolved lexically at the class body, unaffected by the wrap.
-- **Overriding a proto-wrapped coroutine method in a subclass and calling `super.method()`** invokes the wrapped (cancelable) parent version, same as calling any wrapped prototype method — the subclass override does not need its own `@AsyncMethod`, but if it wants cancelable behavior of its own body it needs its own wrap.
+- **Overriding a proto-wrapped coroutine method in a subclass and calling `super.method()`** invokes the wrapped (cancelable) parent version, same as calling any wrapped prototype method.
+The subclass override does not need its own `@AsyncMethod`, but if it wants cancelable behavior of its own body it needs its own wrap.
-- **Per-instance (bind:true) placement does not participate in the prototype chain** — the bound version lives as an own property on the instance, so `super.method()` from a subclass still reaches the *parent's prototype* method (unbound, or bound only if the parent's own constructor already ran and set its own-instance property before the subclass body executes further
+- **Per-instance (bind:true) placement does not participate in the prototype chain.** The bound version lives as an own property on the instance, so `super.method()` from a subclass still reaches the *parent's prototype* method (unbound, or bound only if the parent's own constructor already ran and set its own-instance property before the subclass body executes further